puppetlabs/puppet-docs/source/pe/3.7/quick_start_helloworld.markdown

 7. Click the Commit changes button.

    **Note**: The classes now appear in the list of classes for the __default__ group, but they have not yet been configured on your nodes.
-For that to happen, you need to kick off a puppet run.
+For that to happen, you need to kick off a Puppet run.

 8. From the command line on the Puppet master, run `puppet agent -t`.